comoc/Unio/README.md

 BLE - WebSocket gateway for toio and other apps (e.g. Unity) on Windows.

+**The current communication protocol is provisional.
+It is subject to change in the near future.**

 ## About files and folders

 * Unio and Unio.sln: Source codes of Unio itself and Visual Studio solution.